NeelBill/WebApplication6/README.md

 | Create interface and service class in Services folder |
 | Register repository and service in Program.cs using AddScoped |
 | -------------------- |

+JWT Token
+Json web token   =>

+sentisive information (ip address,userid,role) role based autorization to check current actiove session

+setting up : security key  (encoding  it)  using algorith to create tokens

+authentication

+refresh token :

+authorization

+ logged in into the system
+ first check valid user or not(check in database) Generating JWT token  [refresh token] ===>  refresh token store into the database JWT token has less lite time [30min or 1 hr] refresh token  [15 days or 17 days]

+ JWT
+  Issuer  : API
+  Audience: UI
+  Key     : "unique and long upto 32 character" expierytime : (in minutes [not required]